Note:

 – Hepatic – Pertaining to the liver.

 – Hepatitis – A general term for inflammation of the liver.
-It can result from or exposure to toxins.
+It can result from infection or exposure to toxins.
 Inflammation of the liver, due to a virus transmitted by food or drink (infectious hepatitis), blood on a needle, or transfusion (serum hepatitis), causing fever and jaundice.

 – Hepatomegaly – Enlargement of the liver.